impress-org/Give-Form-Countdown/readme.txt

 * **Countdown Achieved Action** -- Chose from a list of different actions to happen when the countdown clock reaches its end.
 These options allow you to show/hide the clock, the form, or a custom message.
 * **End Message** -- Show a message when the countdown clock reaches its end.
 Only shows for relevant settings of the "Countdown Achieved Action" setting.

+**ABOUT OUR FREE ADD-ONS**
+Add-ons like "Form Countdown for GiveWP" are a way that we are giving back to the WordPress community.
+Check out our [announcement about this add-on](https://givewp.com/free-givewp-addon-countdown-timer/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=Countdown_Timer) to learn more about all the great and free add-ons we're creating.

 **ABOUT GIVEWP**
-> [GiveWP](https://givewp.com) is the most robust WordPress plugin available for accepting online donations.
+> [GiveWP](https://givewp.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=Countdown_Timer) is the most robust WordPress plugin available for accepting online donations.
 GiveWP provides you with powerful features helping you raise more funds for your cause from one, effective, platform.
 >
 > If you are enjoying Give Form Countdown please consider giving us your feedback and rating.